cupcake-recipes.com

 Preparation Steps

-• Preheat oven to 350°F (175°C).
-Line a 9x9 inch baking dish with parchment paper, using binder clips to secure the edges.
-Lightly spray with nonstick cooking spray.
+• Preheat oven to 350°F. Line a 9x13 baking dish with parchment paper, allowing it to hang over the edges, set aside.

 Notes